davidgasquez/handbook/content/programming.md

 * Efficiency: Low event latency when needed.
 Easy to scale up and down.
 * Flexibility: Steps change to confort data points.
 Changes don't stop the pipeline or losses data.

+### Data Flow

+* In each step of the pipeline there are producers of data and consumers.
+Consumers can be also producers, e.g `B` in `A | B | C`.
+  * Decouple producers and consumers adding a layer in between.
+That can be something as simple as a text file or complex as a database.
+* Schemas changes.
+Most of the time you won't be there at the exact time of the change so try to save everything.
+  * Ideally, the schema will evolve in a backward compatible way:
+    * Data types don't change in the same column
+    * Columns are either deleted or added but never renamed
+* Create a few extra columns like `processed_at` or `schema_version`

 ## Data Science Projects

 1. Frame the problem.
 Define a clear and concise objective.